dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/loggermessage.md

 By [Luke Latham](https://github.com/guardrex)

-[LoggerMessage](/dotnet/api/microsoft.extensions.logging.loggermessage) features create cacheable delegates that require fewer object allocations than [logger extension methods](/dotnet/api/Microsoft.Extensions.Logging.LoggerExtensions), such as `LogInformation`, `LogDebug`, and `LogError`.
+[LoggerMessage](/dotnet/api/microsoft.extensions.logging.loggermessage) features create cacheable delegates that require fewer object allocations and reduced computational overhead than [logger extension methods](/dotnet/api/Microsoft.Extensions.Logging.LoggerExtensions), such as `LogInformation`, `LogDebug`, and `LogError`.
 For high-performance logging scenarios, use the `LoggerMessage` pattern.

 Logger extension methods require "boxing" (converting) value types, such as `int`, into `object` types and back.
 The `LoggerMessage` pattern avoids boxing by using static `Action` fields to define logging messages for strongly-typed extension methods.
+Additionally, the extension methods must parse the message template (named format string) every time a log message is written.
+Using `LoggerMessage` only requires parsing a template once when the message is defined.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/logging/loggermessage/sample/) ([how to download](xref:tutorials/index#how-to-download-a-sample))